trellix-enterprise/ExpertRules/README.md

 		- Contains rules authored by Expert Rule Community
 		- The Expert Rule community comprises of External Contributors to Trellix Endpoint Security product in terms of authoring Exploit Prevention Expert Rules.
 This comprises of Blue teamers, Customers, Security Professionals, SOC, etc.

-*Note:*
-Trellix recommends that all the Expert rules listed under *TRELLIX* and *COMMUNITY* repositories are validated on a non-production test environment based on the Customer's requirement.
-Customers should exercise caution in deploying the Expert rules in their environment.
+IMPORTANT: Trellix recommends testing Expert Rules in a non-production test environment to ensure rule integrity, and to prevent conflicts with unique environment configurations.
+Customers should exercise caution when deploying Expert Rules in their environment.

 ## 🚀 Adding an Expert Rule